PlatinumMike/nazcaBPM/Readme.md

 # License
-todo

-Mike Machielsen 2024
+Copyright (c) 2024 Mike Machielsen

-This program comes with ABSOLUTELY NO WARRANTY.
+See `LICENSE` file for the details.